Swansea University Complaints Procedure

 A complaint is defined as an expression of dissatisfaction by one or more students about action or lack of action by the University, or about the standard of service provided by or on behalf of the University.

-This Procedure applies to the following situations which are listed for illustrative purposes only and not meant as an exhaustive list of possible student complaints:
+This Procedure applies to the following situations are examples of complaint which are listed for illustrative purposes only and not meant as an exhaustive list of possible student complaints:

 1. Complaints arising from a failure by the University to meet its obligations, such as those outlined within the Academic Regulations and student handbooks;